dvenis/dvenis.github.io/projects.md

 #Grocery Challenge

 The grocery challenge.
 The quest for finding the cheapest food.
-My research projects.
-Goes by all sorts of name; a more detailed look at it can be found [here]({% post_url 2015-02-15-the-quest-for-cheap-food  %}).
+Goes by all sorts of name.
+A more detailed look at it can be found [here]({% post_url 2015-02-15-the-quest-for-cheap-food  %}).